Sixth Form: Programme of Study

 Substantial Academic Qualifications:

 All students will choose qualifications which are equivalent to 3 or 4 subjects.
 These can be A Level, Level 3 Vocational courses or a combination of both A level and Vocational qualifications.
-For a full list of qualifications offered please click here.
+For a full list of qualifications offered please see our prospectus.

 A Levels: Students can choose three or four A Level subjects dependent on prior attainment from a range of different subjects.